 Why We Celebrate Memorial Day: A feature from the Smithsonian

-Americans at War: Interactive online exhibition about the cost of freedom
+View Americans at War, an interactive online exhibition about the cost of freedom

 Activity Books and Printables

-Grab this free activity book from the USS Arizona Memorial
+Download a free activity book from the USS Arizona Memorial.

 This parent and student guide set was created for the Art of the American Soldier gallery at the Constitution Center, but there are some activities that can be used without visiting the Center.
 Download the Parent Guide and the Student Guide.